 - Optional sanitizing device

 As mentioned, CPAP equipment can often be covered under your healthcare insurance, but it depends on both the province you live in and your insurance plan.
 We’ll dive deeper into the specifics below.

 Coverage by Province

-- Ontario: Any sleep studies and consultations with sleep specialists are covered under Ontario’s provincial healthcare.
+- Ontario: Sleep studies and consultations with sleep specialists are covered under Ontario’s provincial healthcare.
 Other programs can help offset the costs of CPAP equipment, such as the Assistive Devices Program (ADP), Ontario Disability Support Program (ODSP) and the Ontario Works Program (OW).

 - Alberta: Only residents who require social assistance support and that are diagnosed with moderate to severe sleep apnea are eligible for CPAP equipment coverage.

-- British Columbia: the provincial health plan in BC only provides coverage for those who qualify for the Employment and Assistance Regulation or the Employment and Assistance for Persons with Disability Regulation and have been diagnosed through a sleep study.
+- British Columbia: BC only provides coverage for those who qualify for the Employment and Assistance Regulation or the Employment and Assistance for Persons with Disability Regulation and have been diagnosed through a sleep study.

 - Quebec: There is no provincial health coverage for CPAP equipment in Quebec.